New government commitments to improve cladding fire safety have been announced to ensure stricter regulation of high-rise buildings in England.

-Following the Grenfell Tower fire in 2017, which killed 72 people, round-the-clock fire patrols were established in hundreds of buildings.
+Following the Grenfell Tower fire in 2017, round-the-clock fire patrols were established in hundreds of buildings.
 Fixing safety faults has seen costs surge for leaseholders, while residents have experienced rocketing insurance costs on buildings with fire safety problems.

-The Daily Mail reports that insurance claims have soared by £1.6bn a year for those living in unsafe homes, and the Sunday Mirror revealed last week that a residents group of leaseholders in Greenwich have experienced an insurance quote increase of £535,000.
+The Daily Mail reported earlier this year that insurance claims have soared by £1.6bn a year for those living in unsafe homes, and the Sunday Mirror revealed that a residents group of leaseholders in Greenwich experienced an insurance quote increase of £535,000.

-In buildings below 18m, Mr Jenrick said that the risks from unsafe cladding are "significantly lower", but where cladding needed to be removed, a long-term scheme will protect leaseholders to ensure they pay no more than £50 a month for the removal of unsafe cladding.
+In buildings below 18m, housing secretary Robert Jenrick said that the risks from unsafe cladding are "significantly lower", but where cladding needed to be removed, a long-term scheme will protect leaseholders to ensure they pay no more than £50 a month for the removal of unsafe cladding.

 He added that it "cannot be right the costs fall solely on tax payers", and confirmed that the government would develop a levy targeted at developers seeking to build certain high-rise buildings in England.